Let him... say his good bye.

 'Once his teammates, now nothing but his pawns,' Kabuto thinks in amusement as he watches everyone scramble to get to their Hokage as fast as possible.
 But the Rokudaime himself does not move.
 Does not even blink at the reanimated Akatsuki cadavers rushing towards him.

 The Uchiha's Mangekyou spins in his eyes and an enormous shroud of hazy purple envelops the tall raven.
 Before Kabuto could even blink, Susanno's gigantic hands have materialized and crushed the cadavers in one strong grip.
-Nothing is left as everything in sight is annihilated by the roaring black flames.
+Everything else in sight is annihilated by the roaring black flames.

 As if nothing happened, the Uchiha tilts his head to the side and their eyes meet again.
 This time, Kabuto stills-